MIGRATION GUIDE FOR RECURSIVE RELATIONSHIPS

 }

-We renamed the `comment_id` to `parent_id` because we do not have the `parents` table so, we passed the correct table name into the `constrained` method, and every parent comment will have no `parent_id` value but, will have a valueโโโโโโ for its replies.
+`comment_id`to`parent_id`because we do not have the`parents`table so, we passed the correct table name into the`constrained`method, and every parent comment will have no`parent_id`value but, will have a valueโโโโโโ for its replies.